Skip to main content

 The Department of Diagnostic Radiology offers a fully-accredited, four-year program in diagnostic radiology leading to eligibility for certification by the American Board of Radiology.
 The Program has modified its training to the new structure of the American Board of Radiology’s examinations in a way that preserves the excellence of our residents' training and prepares them for the new examinations.

-A qualified applicant may enter the Program through one of two tracks: a combined five-year program at Einstein Medical Center which includes a year of Transitional Medicine Residency here followed by four years in the Diagnostic Radiology Residency; or, the applicant may fulfill the year of clinical service elsewhere and then enter our four-year radiology residency.
+A qualified applicant may enter the Program through one of two tracks: a combined five-year program at Einstein Medical Center which includes a year of Preliminary Medicine Residency here followed by four years in the Diagnostic Radiology Residency; or, the applicant may fulfill the year of clinical service elsewhere and then enter our four-year radiology residency.
 The primary objective of the Program is to provide a proper balance between practical experience and didactic instruction so as to train competent, clinically-oriented diagnostic radiologists.
 The Program also provides an atmosphere for academic growth and scholarly activity and empowers the resident as both a practitioner and a teacher of radiology.
 Einstein Healthcare Network, of which the Medical Center is the acute care hospital, is the largest, premier independent academic healthcare system in Pennsylvania and is the major clinical affiliate of Jefferson Medical College.
 Einstein Healthcare Network comprises almost 1,000 acute, extended and long-term care beds and admits more than 25,000 patients each year.
 The Department and its imaging facilities perform almost 400,000 imaging examinations per year.
+With the addition of Montgomery Hospital, a 150 bed acute care hospital and two new outpatient imaging facilities, our residents have an even greater opportunity to see a larger breadth of pathologies.

 The program is designed to give each individual maximum responsibility under supervision commensurate with his or her own needs and abilities.
 The Department’s philosophy throughout the residency is that the resident learns best through supervised performance of a particular study.
 Residents participate in image interpretation from the first week of their residency.
 As ability is demonstrated, an increasing degree of responsibility is placed on the resident to perform and interpret all routine and most special radiologic procedures, always under the supervision of faculty radiologists.

 A comprehensive curriculum guide for each of the subspecialty areas has been developed and distributed to all of the residents and faculty.
-The guide incorporates, and training goals focus on, the six core competencies.
+The guide incorporates and training goals focus on, the six core competencies and Diagnostic Radiology Milestones.
+We have fully integrated the Milestones into our evaluations and curriculum.
 The curriculum in each subspecialty area is intended to be covered within a two-year period, so that all residents should be exposed to the whole of the curriculum a minimum of two times during the Program.

 The Program has modified its curriculum to fit the new structure of the American Board of Radiology's examinations in a way that maintains the superb training our residents have always received while keeping the Program and our residents competitive in a changing academic setting.
 The Program is committed to placing our residents in a position to successfully complete both the new Core and Certifying examinations as well as participating in elective subspecialization in their senior year.